kyrylo0605/wordpress/wp-content/plugins/wp-rss-aggregator/readme.txt

 === WP RSS Aggregator ===
-Contributors: RebelCode, jeangalea, Mekku, xedin.unknown, markzahra Plugin URI: https://www.wprssaggregator.com
+Contributors: RebelCode, jeangalea, markzahra, Mekku, xedin.unknown, Plugin URI: https://www.wprssaggregator.com
-Tags: RSS import, RSS aggregator, autoblog, content curation, feed to post Requires at least: 4.0
+Tags: RSS import, RSS aggregator, autoblog, content curation, feed to post Requires at least: 4.0 or higher
-Tested up to: 4.9.6
+Tested up to: 5.0
-Requires PHP: 5.3.9
+Requires PHP: 5.3.9 or higher
-Stable tag: 4.11.3
+Stable tag: 4.11.4
 License: GPLv3

-WP RSS Aggregator is the most comprehensive RSS feed importer and autoblogging plugin for WordPress with premium add-ons for additional functionality.
+WP RSS Aggregator is the original & most popular WordPress solution for importing RSS feeds, auto-blogging, content curation & aggregation.

 == Description ==

 WP RSS Aggregator is the original and best plugin for easily importing, merging and displaying RSS and Atom feeds on your WordPress site.
 It's the most comprehensive and elegant RSS feed solution for WordPress.

+WP RSS Aggregator and its premium add-ons are compatible with the new Gutenberg block editor introduced in the revolutionary WordPress 5.0.
+You can find more information about how the two work together [here](https://kb.wprssaggregator.com/article/444-gutenberg-compatibility-core-plugin).

-== Share Quality Content | Grow Your Audience ==
+== Engage Your Audience with Fresh Content ==

-Content remains king, which is why we provide a simple solution to share content from any source.
-Whether you're sharing your own content between sites or importing news, tutorials, videos & more from top sources around the web, this is the solution you need.
+Content remains king, which is why we provide a reliable solution to share content from any source.
+Whether you're sharing your own content between sites or importing news, tutorials, videos & more, from top sources around the world, this is the solution you need.

 * No limit on the number of sources you can import from.
 * No limit on the number of items you can import.
-* Schedule the import of content as needed while helping your site's performance.
+* Automate the import of content on a schedule.
-* Use our [shortcode framework](http://docs.wprssaggregator.com/shortcodes/) to display imported items from one or more sources anywhere on your WordPress site.
+* Use our [shortcode](http://docs.wprssaggregator.com/shortcodes/) to easily display imported items.

 [youtube https://www.youtube.com/watch?v=OgB3veegtz4]

 == More Free Features ==

-* Feed auto-discovery to add feed sources without knowing the exact URL (not guaranteed to work for all sources)
+* Feed auto-discovery to add sources without the exact feed URL
 * Open YouTube, DailyMotion and Vimeo videos directly
 * Only import feed items with [unique titles](https://kb.wprssaggregator.com/article/52-general-settings) to prevent duplicates
-* Limit the number of feed items stored to maintain website performance
+* Limit the number of feed items stored to maintain performance
 * Link the title and source name to the original source to give credit
 * Choose to hide or show the date and source of each feed item
 * Choose to display the original author's name with each feed item